Free Internet Access for Organizations

 Access for All: high-speed cable broadband program

 The City of Seattle offers free high speed internet connections and services to eligible organizations and locations located in the City of Seattle.
-We are able to do this through partnership and franchise agreements we have with Comcast and Wave Broadband.
+We are able to do this through partnership and franchise agreements we have with Comcast.
 These connections to local organizations are provided as part of our effort to ensure that residents have access to essential services and the information technology skills necessary for employment, lifelong learning, civic engagement and cultural participation.

 To be eligible you must be: